Benalla: Culture

-Benalla is also home to an artist's hub known as North East Artisans - an entirely self funded, not for profit community art gallery run by volunteers.
-It features a shop gallery with the works of local artists, an exhibition space, artist studios and a cafe, with regular exhibitions and live music events featuring local, national and international musicians.
-North East Artisans recently celebrated its 5th birthday in 2019.
+Benalla is also home to a former artist's hub known as North East Artisans – an entirely self funded, not for profit community art gallery run by volunteers established in 2014, shutting down in 2022.
+It featured a shop gallery with the works of local artists, an exhibition space, artist studios and a cafe, with regular exhibitions and live music events featuring local, national and international musicians.
+On 31 August 2022, the Gallery Shop at 28C Carrier street closed for business.
+They planned to keep the website as a "'virtual archive' celebrating the 'life and times' of NEA until the subscription ceases".
+The website was last heard from on 12th December 2022.

-The Rose Festival is another annual local garden festival dating from 1967.
-Now called "The Benalla Festival" it is held over the first two weekends in November with dozens of free and low cost events including the community Street Parade, Music by the Lake and fireworks, and A Day in the Gardens Market held in the Benalla Botanical Gardens.
+The Benalla Festival is another annual local garden festival dating from 1967, then known as the "Rose Festival.
+It is held over the first two weekends in November with dozens of free and low cost events including the community Street Parade, Music by the Lake and fireworks, and A Day in the Gardens Market held in the Benalla Botanical Gardens.
+Events in the festival are described as a "collaboration of community efforts that encompass art, music, dance, history, sport, family attractions, exhibitions and much more."

 Sport and recreation

 The town has an Australian rules football team (Benalla Saints) competing in the Goulburn Valley Football League and a team (Benalla All Blacks) competing in the Ovens & King Football League.

 Benalla has a horse racing club, the Benalla Racing Club, which schedules around eleven race meetings a year including the Benalla Cup meeting in early October.

 Benalla Wolfpack play rugby league in NRL Victoria's Murray Cup.

 Golfers play at the Benalla Golf Club on Mansfield Road, which celebrated its centenary in 2003 or at the course of the Golden Vale Golf Club on Golden Vale Road, Benalla.

 Benalla is also the closest major centre to Winton Motor Raceway, a privately owned motor racing circuit which holds motor racing event at all levels of domestic competition, including V8 Supercar.

 Benalla Gardens Oval is the home of the Benalla & District Cricket Association.
 The ground has hosted touring teams since the 19th century.
 In the Rural City of Benalla there are numerous cricket grounds.

 Benalla is also home to the Benalla Bandits Baseball Club who compete in the North East Baseball Association.
 The team plays out of Racecourse Reserve, Benalla.

 Benalla is home to the Gliding Club of Victoria at the State Gliding Centre located on the Benalla airfield.
-This club is the longest continuous operating gliding club in Australia and has played host for the World Gliding Competition in 1987 and 2016.
-Many of the club's members travel from Europe each summer to enjoy the warm weather and ideal soaring conditions of the region.

 There is a park and walking track that circumnavigates Lake Benalla, featuring a ceramic sculpture mural community that was created as part of an employment project for local artists.